 The coffee bean goes through a number of different heat reactions during the roasting process, with a couple of them being audible, such as 1st and 2nd crack.
 When the coffee is endothermic and exothermic in the roast is very important for control and heat application.
 If you really want to be a proficient coffee roaster, then you need to know what is happening during the roast and why.

-You need to understand this as it will determine such things as when you can influence flavour development, or when you can influence the balancing of favour and overall cup character.
+You need to understand this as it will determine such things as when you can influence flavor development, or when you can influence the balancing of favor and overall cup character.
 If you know this, then it will make construction of recipes a lot easier.
 You will be able to cup samples then apply changes to the roasting process in the right places in order to achieve the desired end result.
 A proficient chef requires the same skill set in order to be able to create great recipes.

 I believe these are the main key areas for a coffee roaster to have covered and understood.
 There is no substitute for practice, and with this the commercial application of roasting coffee for a business.
 There is a real difference between roasting coffee as a hobby for pleasure and roasting for the needs of a business, trying to please customers and make a profit.